CharlyReux/evolvable-by-design-tutorial/README.md

         description: user deleted
 ```

+> [!NOTE]
-> *Note*: the delete method is a dummy method, it is just for explanation purposes.
+> the delete method is a dummy method, it is just for explanation purposes.

 And since the server handles hypermedia controls (with a `_link` attribute in the responses), in our user ProfileCard, we can have an optional button that can be displayed if a relation to a delete method exists: